Cultural Policy in Los Angeles

 Los Angeles’ remarkable size and diversity are key cultural assets.
 The city is home to beloved and popular ethnic enclaves and neighbourhoods including Boyle Heights, Chinatown, Echo Park, Historic Filipinotown, Koreatown, Leimert Park, Little Armenia, Little Tokyo, Pacoima, San Pedro, Thai Town, Venice, Watts, and areas like West LA/Westwood with its large Persian community.

 Beyond its globally recognised leadership in film, television, and music production, Los Angeles city and region has a dynamic nonprofit cultural sector, rich artistic legacy, and international influence.
 It boasts major venues like the Los Angeles County-owned Hollywood Bowl, Los Angeles County Museum of Art (LACMA), Walt Disney Concert Hall, Natural History Museum, and Music Centre, and cultural institutions such as The Getty, Broad Museum, Autry Museum of the American West, and Museum of Contemporary Art.
-These larger institutions are a part of a wide-ranging arts ecosystem of diverse organisations rooted in Black, Latino, Asian, and Indigenous arts and culture.
+These larger institutions are a part of a wide-ranging arts ecosystem of diverse deeply rooted community-based organisations and ethnic arts hubs across neighbourhoods such as Leimert Park, Koreatown, and Boyle Heights rooted in Black, Latino, Asian, and Indigenous arts and culture.
 These include the Japanese American National Museum, Self-Help Art and Graphics, California African American Museum, and East West Players, and organisations with deep ties to, or led by, artists, and grassroots arts activities.

 Los Angeles County’s cultural ecosystem includes more than 3,499 nonprofit arts organisations and more than 150,000 working artists.
 Los Angeles has more working artists than any other major metropolitan area in the United States.
 The creative economy is a significant driver of the region’s economy adding more than $164 billion in gross value to the local economy and $95.1billion to labour income.
 The creative economy generates more than 21% of all jobs in Los Angeles County.